yujiefu-jade/yujiefu-jade.github.io/_pages/about.md

 ---

 ## About Me {#about}
-I'm a third year Master student from Institute of Basic Medical Sciences, Chinese Academy of Medical Sciences / School of Basic Medicine Peking Union Medical College.
+I'm a third-year master's student from Institute of Basic Medical Sciences, Chinese Academy of Medical Sciences / School of Basic Medicine Peking Union Medical College.
 I am very fortunate to be advised by Prof. Yamei NIU and Prof. Wei-Ming Tong.

 My research interests focus on: m6A modification, mitochondria and neurodegenerative diseases.